cewi/excel/README.md

 should fetch the plugin.

-Load the Plugin in your bootstrap.php as ususal:
+Load the Plugin in your bootstrap.php as usual:

 ```
 	Plugin::load('Cewi/Excel', ['bootstrap' => true, 'routes'=>true]);